Date: 31.10.2011

 Researchers in Singapore have modified the DNA of one type of bacterium, Escherichia coli, to first sense the presence of another bacterium, Pseudomonas aeruginosa, and then to explode, releasing a special kind of toxin that will kill it.
 Chueh Loo Poh and Matthew Wook Chang of Nanyang Technological University in Singapore, describe their research in Molecular Systems Biology.

 P.aeruginosa is a common microbe that is responsible for difficult to treat infections in people, particularly those with comprised immune systems.
-It generally colonizes the or the and is believed to be responsible for up to ten percent of all .
-The general approach to treating it is massive amounts of which don't always work and also tend to kill off good bacteria in the process.
+It generally colonizes the gastrointestinal tract or the respiratory system and is believed to be responsible for up to ten percent of all hospital acquired infections.
+The general approach to treating it is massive amounts of antibiotics which don't always work and also tend to kill off good bacteria in the process.

 To get around this problem Poh and Chang modified the DNA of E. coli in such a way as to allow it to be able to detect LasR, a molecule used by P.aeruginosa bacteria to communicate with one another.
 When the LasR is detected, the E. coli begins producing a toxin called pyocin until it's full, at which point it explodes releasing the pyocin which kills P.aeruginosa by eating holes in its exterior, allowing its innards to pour out.